codeninja55/codeninja55.github.io/_posts/2018-12-27-part-1-building-a-deep-learning-pc.md

 ```

 ## Jetbrains Toolbox and IDE
-One of my favourite IDE to use during development it Jetbrain's various development editors - particularly PyCharm and
+One of my favourite IDE to use during development it JetBrain's various development editors - particularly PyCharm and
 IntelliJ IDEA.
 To easily install as many of them as possible, Jetbrains provides a
 [Toolbox application](https://www.jetbrains.com/toolbox/app/) you can use to easily install each individual IDE.
+To
-To install the Toolbox app, create a script and use it to install.
+install the Toolbox app, create a script and use it to install.

 ```bash
 $ touch jetbrains-toolbox.sh